 Abstract

-The coho salmon population in the Berners River was studied as an indicator for fishery management during 1972–2014.
+The Berners River coho salmon (Oncorhynchus kisutch) population was studied as an indicator stock for fishery management during 1972–2014.
 Smolt estimates from 1989 to 2013 averaged 193,800 fish (range: 89,200–326,300) and survival to adulthood the following year averaged 16.3% (range: 8.4–30.2%).
 Smolt production accounted for 48% of variation in adult abundance while marine survival accounted for 52%.
 Approximately equal decreases in smolt production and marine survival during the mid-2000s resulted in a 60% decline in adult returns from 38,200 fish in 1990–2004 to 15,200 fish in 2005–2013.
-A strong correlation with summer-fall precipitation in the year prior to smolthood existed for 17 years, but smolt production declined independent of precipitation and brood-year escapement during 2006–2013.
+A strong correlation with summer-fall precipitation in the year prior to sea-entry existed for 17 years, but smolt production declined independent of precipitation and brood year escapement during 2006–2013.
 We hypothesize that the decline in smolt production was caused by a decrease in overwinter survival and movement of juveniles during colder winter–spring conditions that prevailed during the latter period.
 Marine survival was positively correlated with adult size and was likely influenced both by both nearshore conditions and growth-related, sex-specific mortality linked to effects of climate and pink salmon biomass on offshore squid prey.
 On average, the drift gillnet fishery reduced average length of adult males and females by 12.3 mm and 3.7 mm, respectively, and the female-to-male ratio from 0.80 prior to the fishery to 0.75 in the spawning escapement.
 Based on a hockey stick model fit to brood year escapements (adjusted to constant average per capita reproductive potential) and returns (adjusted to constant marine survival), we recommend a biological escapement goal of 3,600–8,100 spawners based on survey counts or 4,500–10,000 spawners based on expanded survey counts.
-We present and discuss information on the ecology of the Berners River population and the larger Chilkat River stock, and their management in common drift gillnet and troll fisheries.
+We present and discuss information on the ecology of the Berners River population and the larger Chilkat River stock, and their management in traditional drift gillnet and troll fisheries.

 Key words: Coho salmon, Oncorhynchus kisutch, escapement, spawner-recruit, exploitation rate, smolts, marine survival, gillnet selectivity, growth, reproductive potential, Berners River, Southeast Alaska.